Southern Okanagan Secondary School

 • Glulam post-and-beam construction continues throughout the school, with a simpler rectilinear geometry.

 In 2011, a fire destroyed the much-beloved art deco–style Frank Venables Theatre and the attached Southern Okanagan Secondary School, which was originally constructed in 1949 and was undergoing a major renovation at the time.
-School District No. 53 — which serves the southern Okanagan and Similkameen regions of the province—joined forces with the broader school community to rebuild the facility, which was unveiled three years later.
+School District No. 53—which serves the southern Okanagan and Similkameen regions of the province—joined forces with the broader school community to rebuild the facility, which was unveiled three years later.

-The classroom block and library were reconstructed, a new theatre built, and a neighbourhood learning centre added.
-The plan is centred on an open-ended, south-facing courtyard, and is anchored at one end by the theatre and at the other by the neighbourhood learning centre.
 A multi-purpose room, located in the middle of the central wing, is the physical and social heart of the school.
 The building’s circular rotunda sits ceremoniously on a gentle grassy hill, conveying a proud vernacular in the face of the disaster overcome by the community.

 Wood is used throughout the building, most impressively in the double-height multi-purpose room.
 Here, an elegant glue-laminated timber (glulam) structure—comprising turned posts, diagonal branches, and a hexagonal arrangement of roof beams—is the commanding focal point of the space.
 Along the corridors, and in some high-impact spaces such as the science labs and gymnasium, birch plywood panelling is used on the walls as a hard-wearing yet aesthetically pleasing finish.